jasonfangmagic/Hike-SwiftUI/README.md

         }
     }

-# 2. Use $ to bind the var with toggle
+# 2. Use $ to bind the var with toggle.
+Use toggle to change the state of the var, change from false to true

 A property wrapper type that can read and write a value owned by a source of truth. <br>
 https://developer.apple.com/documentation/swiftui/binding